OfficeDev/office-js-docs-pr/docs/develop/create-addin-commands-unified-manifest.md

     }
     ```

-You have now completed adding a menu to your add-in.
+You've now completed adding a menu to your add-in.
 [Sideload and test it](../testing/test-debug-office-add-ins.md#sideload-an-office-add-in-for-testing).

 ## See also